Nolan Jones Preview, Player Props: Rockies vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the first-best in MLB.
+- The White Sox pitching staff ranks third in MLB with a collective 9.5 strikeouts per nine innings.

-- The White Sox have a 4.59 team ERA that ranks 22nd across all MLB pitching staffs.
+- The White Sox have the 25th-ranked team ERA among all MLB pitching staffs (4.67).

+- Scholtens (1-5) gets the starting nod for the White Sox in his sixth start of the season.
+He has a 3.20 ERA in 56 1/3 innings pitched, with 40 strikeouts.

-- In his last time out on Saturday, the right-hander went 4 1/3 innings against the Milwaukee Brewers, allowing four earned runs while surrendering five hits.
+- The righty last pitched on Saturday against the Milwaukee Brewers, when he went 6 1/3 innings, allowing three earned runs while giving up six hits.

+- In 19 games this season, the 29-year-old has amassed a 3.20 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .251 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.